 Current and recent projects:

-Live performance of a series of ‘Sonic Ghostings’ as part of the launch night for Wesley Goatley’s (Lumbers) Outside Sounds project at Extrapool, Nijmegen.
-There will also be a duo performance with Wesley of improvised radio soundscapes possibly featuring John Cage’s ‘Radio Music’ (1956), as well as a talk by Magz Hall.
+Live performance of a ‘Sonic Ghosting’ of Nijmegen as part of the launch night for Wesley Goatley’s (Lumbers) Outside Sounds project at Extrapool, Nijmegen.
+There was also a duo performance with Wesley of improvised radio soundscapes featuring John Cage’s ‘Radio Music’ (1956), as well as a talk by Magz Hall.

 A new installation and accompanying live performance will premier at WTF Arts Festival 2014, 30th August 2014.
 More details soon.
 Attendance is by invite only so get in touch if you’re interested.